TabakaSIM/Enigmatica2Expert-Extended/README.md

   * [**Complementary Unbound**](https://www.curseforge.com/minecraft/shaders/complementary-unbound)
   * [**BSL**](https://www.curseforge.com/minecraft/shaders/bsl-shaders)
 - Shaders require no manual setup.
 The modpack automatically disables conflicting shader options in `Astral Sorcery`, `Botania`, `Advanced Rocketry`, and `Twilight Forest`.
+- Most shaders (except SEUS) require manual configuration to work in modded dimensions.
+This typically involves unzipping the shaderpack, copying the `world0` (Overworld) settings folder, and renaming the copy to `world<ID>`, where `<ID>` is the numeric ID of the dimension.

 -----------------